-Why is pizza round?
-The box is a square; the slices are triangles.
-Why don’t they call it cheesy shapes?
+Why is pizza round and the box is square and eaten in triangle?
+Why don’t they call them cheesy shapes?
 If you’re anything like me, then you read that “joke” in a Jerry Seinfeld voice.
 (Any other Seinfeld fans in the house?)

 Hey, there, pizza lovers.
 My name is Michelle, and I’ve got an interesting quandary I’d like to share with you today.
 Why on earth is pizza round?
 For any other perfectionist out there, seeing the circular shape trapped in a square shape is nightmare-inducing.
 What gives?

 There is actually a pretty solid reason why pizza is round.
-In fact, there’s a couple.
+In fact, there are a couple.
 Round pizzas are easier and quicker to cut than other shapes, such as squares.
 The round shape also comes from the way pizza dough is created, stretched, and shaped.
 It just works better.

 If you’re here to learn, I’m here to teach.
 Roll call!

 To be honest, most of us open our pizza boxes and don’t give it a second thought.
 We take a bite and enter into a cheesy coma and never think about the shapes.
 But for the skeptics out there, it’s a different story.
 You’re thinking – why is the pizza round, anyways?

 Well, there are three simple reasons why pizza is round: it’s easier, faster, and iconic.
 Let’s take a closer look.

 It all starts with creating the dough (by the way, here’s a great pizza dough recipe).
 The ingredients are kneaded altogether and then separated into smaller pieces shaped into dough balls to rise.

 Why?
 Because the balls need to be neat, so they’re ready for their next step: stretching.
 Not only that, but dough balls are way easier to create than other shapes.
 Could you imagine every section of dough needing to be shaped into a hexagon?
 Star?
 Even a square?
 No, thanks.